kubeshop/testkube-docs/docs/articles/data-driven-insights.md

 **Test Categorization:** Filter insights by test types (load, API, end-to-end) or by testing tools, enabling teams to pinpoint specific areas for improvement.

-## The Value of Test Insights

-By integrating Test Insights into your testing workflow, your team can leverage several benefits:

-- **Enhanced Visibility:** Gain a clear overview of testing activities and outcomes, helping you manage and prioritize testing resources more effectively.
-- **Data-Driven Decisions:** Make informed decisions about where to allocate efforts for improving test efficiency and reliability.
-- **Improved Test Efficiency:** Identify and address inefficiencies in your testing process, leading to faster development cycles and higher quality software releases.